zephyrproject-rtos/zephyr/samples/sensor/amg88xx/README.rst

 - `AMG88xx Evaluation Kit`_
 - `Adafruit AMG8833 8x8 Thermal Camera Sensor`_

-We used the Evalutation Kit mounted on FRDM-K64F board.
+We used the Evaluation Kit mounted on FRDM-K64F board.
-On the Evalutation Kit, all jumpers except the J11 must be removed.
+On the Evaluation Kit, all jumpers except the J11 must be removed.

 This sample uses the sensor APIs and the provided driver for the AMG88xx sensor.